osrf/TSC-RMW-Reports/README.md

 these Mininet tests allow us to establish and upper bound on performance.
+Out of the 30 experimental configurations (permutations of
+Loss=[L00,L10,L20,L30,L40], Bandwidth=[54,300,1000], MessageType=[Array1k,PointCloud512k])
-Out of the 30 experimental configurations (permutations of Loss=[L00,L10,L20,L30,L40],Bandwidth=[54,300,1000],MessageType=[Array1k,PointCloud512k]) in only five cases did all vendors have acceptable latency and message loss (`BW54-L00-Array1k`, `BW300-L00-Array1k`, `BW300-L00-PointCloud512k`, `BW1000-L00-Array1k`, `BW1000-L00-PointCloud512k`).
+in only five cases did all vendors have acceptable latency and message loss (`BW54-L00-Array1k`, `BW300-L00-Array1k`, `BW300-L00-PointCloud512k`, `BW1000-L00-Array1k`, `BW1000-L00-PointCloud512k`).
 In all of these cases packet loss was set to zero.
-Of the twenty-five remaining cases with performance degradation, eleven showed zero data transmission, and four only had a small percentage of messages sent by `Cyclone DDS sync` (between 0.5% and 7%, see `BW54-L10-PointCloud512k` as an example).
+Of the twenty-five remaining cases with performance degradation, eleven showed zero message transmission, and four only had a small percentage of messages sent by `Cyclone DDS sync` (between 0.5% and 7%, see `BW54-L10-PointCloud512k` as an example).
 Of the ten cases where messages were sent with degraded performance `Cyclone DDS sync`